ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 ```
 The Razor file is shown below.
 It's based on the standard Blazor EditForm with some additional controls.
 The same comments made on the Viewer apply here.
 In addition:

 1. `InlineDialog` is a form locking control.
-It's turned on and off by the `_isInlineDirty` property.
+It's enabled by the `_isInlineDirty` property.
 Go to the demo site and edit a record to see it in action.
-It only works when the form isn't in a modal context.
+It's only enabled when the form isn't in a modal context.
-2. `EditFormState` is a control that tracks the form state, i.e. whether the record being edited is dirty or clean against the original record values when the form was loaded.
+2. `EditFormState` is a control that tracks the form state, i.e. the state of the record against the original when the form was loaded.
 It links with `InlineDialog` to control form locking.
 3. `ValidationFormState` is a custom validation control.
-4. The buttons tie into the boolena control properties to manage their state.
+4. The buttons are tied to the boolean control properties to manage their state.

-The custom controls are covered in separate articles that are referenced in the Links section.
+The custom controls are covered in separate articles referenced in the Links section.
 I haven't abstracted this further so you can see a full form in action.
 You can move all the Title, Edit Form and button sections into a FormWrapper component.

 ```html
 @namespace Blazor.Database.Components